oresat/oresat-simulator/README.md

 # Running the server and client
 You need to be in a virtual environment for the files using Basilisk to function:
 Venv recommended.

-You should install GTK Terminal or the equivalent and open it with sudo:
-For me using GTK:
-sudo gtkterm -p /dev/ttyUSB1

 Activate your virtual environment.